OpenSourceEconomics/respy/doc/source/numerical_methods.rst

 With only a finite number of draws there is the risk that there are cells with zero probability, so I use kernel smoothed frequency simulation.
 The function that was used was the kernel smoothing function described in McFadden (1989).
 The window parameter is set in the *ESTIMATION* section of the initialization file.

+Consider adding the explicit formula from McFadden, also the structRecomputatoin paper.

 |

 Miscellaneous